pierrecabriere/react-authmanager/README.md

 [![NPM version](https://img.shields.io/npm/v/react-authmanager.svg)](https://www.npmjs.com/package/react-authmanager)

-**react-authmanager is a highly-configurable toolkit for react.
+**react-authmanager is a highly-configurable manager for react.
 It manages users authentication with JWT in your app and provides guards HOCs to secure components in a flexible and simple way.**

 ---